6.5 Cm Is How Many Inches

 Definition and Conversion Factor

 The conversion factor between centimeters and inches is the key to converting between these units.
 One inch is exactly equal to 2.54 centimeters.
-Therefore, to convert centimeters to inches, you divide the number of centimeters by 2.54.
+So, to convert centimeters to inches, you divide the number of centimeters by 2.54.

 The Math Behind the Conversion